nus-mmsys/TMF/README.md

-# LibreDF (Libre Dataflow Framework)
+# TMF (Tiny Multimedia Framework)

 ## Introduction

-LibreDF is a framework for modeling stream processing system programs with a dataflow model.
+TMF is a framework for modeling stream processing system programs with a dataflow model.
 A dataflow model is a directed graph in which nodes represent computation tasks (called actors) and edges represent communication between a pair of actors.
 Modeling stream processing system programs with dataflow allows programs to be parallelized and distributed.
-LibreDF implements some OpenCV actors.
+TMF implements some OpenCV actors.

 ## Application development

 Application developers specify the application graph in Dataflow Interchange Format (DIF).
 DIF is a general specification format for arbitrary dataflow models.
-LibreDF implements a subset of DIF explained below.
+TMF implements a subset of DIF explained below.

 - Topology: The topology of the graph including the nodes and edges is specified in the ```topology``` module.
 - Actors: Each actor has a number of properties that can be specified in the ```actor``` module.
 These properties are metadata that the actor needs during its execution (e.g. its computational behavior).